real state transactions financed

 Mr. Scheetz holds a Master of Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario and an Honours Bachelor of Commerce degree from Queen’s University.

-Kevin Baldridge joined Tricon American Homes (TAH) as President at the end of May 2015.
+Kevin Baldridge is President of Tricon American Homes (“TAH”).
 In his role, Kevin leads the company’s acquisitions, renovations and daily operating activities.
 Kevin is part of Tricon’s key management team that establishes strategic direction for TAH.

-Kevin serves on the board of directors of the National Rental Housing Council and Families Forward, an Orange County charity which helps displaced families find homes and re-establish self sufficiency.
+Mr. Baldridge serves on the board of directors of the National Rental Housing Council and Families Forward, an Orange County charity which helps displaced families find homes and re-establish self-sufficiency.
 He also held board positions on the National Multifamily Housing Council, the California Apartment Association, Serving People In Need, and JSerra High School.

 David Veneziano is responsible for managing all legal and governance matters relating to Tricon.
 Mr. Veneziano advises on legal issues relating to all aspects of the Company’s investments and asset management, corporate structuring and finance, compliance and corporate governance.
 He is also Tricon’s Corporate Secretary and its Chief Compliance Officer.